 Dinghies are small, light boats that will capsize and pitch you into the water if you're not quick enough to balance the boat during wind gusts.
-It's then a struggle to pull the boat back upright and haul yourself back into the dinghy without it capsizing again - not the most attractive option for a middle-aged beginner!
+It can then be a struggle to pull the boat back upright and haul yourself back into the dinghy without it capsizing again - not the most attractive option for a middle-aged beginner!
 Dinghies are much cheaper than keelboats.
 Most sailing clubs offer dinghy courses for their members and the courses are generally taught by volunteer instructors within the Club.
-Club dinghy sailing tends to focus on racing.
+Club dinghy sailing then tends to focus on racing.

 RYA Keelboat Courses

-Beginner Levels 1 & 2 teach all the basic skills you need to skipper & crew a small yacht yourself.
+Beginner Levels 1 & 2 cover all the basic skills you need to skipper & crew a small yacht yourself.
 Each level is a non-residential 2-day course.
-As a beginner you can expect to complete all topics (Level 1 & 2) after just 4 days of tuition.
-At Bay Sea School we teach Level 1 & Level 2 at the same time on our beginner level courses.
-If you've sailed a bit already but are still unsure about tacking & gybing, sailing efficiently on all points of sail, anchoring or reefing, our advice is to book a beginner course.
-Many of these topics are introduced on Level 1 and covered in more detail on Level 2.
+So that's two separate courses (4 days in total) to cover all the beginner topics.
+At Bay Sea School we teach Level 1 & Level 2 at the same time.
+If you've helmed a bit already but are still unsure about tacking & gybing, sailing efficiently on all points of sail, anchoring or reefing, our advice is to book a Level 2 course.
+Most of the basic skills are introduced on Level 1 and then covered in more detail on Level 2.
 The theory topics however are different.
-Because of the extra skill required in sailing on the sea, many people choose to start from the beginning with Level 1 keelboat even though they already have some practical experience.
+Because of the additional skill required in sailing on the sea, people often choose to start from the beginning with Level 1 keelboat even though they already have some practical experience.
 Just get in touch if you'd like to have a chat about this.
 On the beginner level courses the instructor stays with you on the boat providing personalised tuition throughout your course.